Tomefy5/Photosec/README.md

 # Photosec
- Photographer portfolio 😁🎥
+ Photographer Portfolio

-Hi ✋!
-Photosec is a photographer portfolio that I copied from Free HTML templates for practicing:
+Hello ✋!
+Photosec is a photographer's portfolio template that I customized from free HTML templates as a practice project:

-🔵 UX/UI design
+🔵 UX/UI Design
 🔴 HTML and CSS
 ⚪ JavaScript